As a website owner or admin, you really don’t want your systems or systems you manage for someone to run out of resources.

 You can view resources such as Disk Usage and the Metrics pane gives you access to Bandwidth, CPU and Concurrent Connection Usage along with log analyzers: Awstats and Webalizer.

-One of the basic task as a website owner probably managing the files/directories in your hard disk space.
+One of the basic tasks as a website owner probably managing the files/directories in your hard disk space.

 The interface you see at Files >> Disk Usage displays information about how you use your account’s disk space after logging to cPanel.